toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 Examples better suited for variables:
 - Form input values
 - Confirmation dialog states
-- Authentication tokens

 # Head assets
 Sometimes you need to add external resources to your page, such as third-party scripts or custom fonts.

 In the URL panel under "Head assets", you can:
-1. Choose the resource type from the dropdown (script, link, or style)
+1. Choose the resource type from the dropdown (script, link or style)
 2. Provide content or reference external resources
 3. Set additional attributes for the resource
-4. Add multiple resources by clicking "Add external resource"
+4. Add multiple resources by clicking `Add external resource`

 ::: warning
 Be extremely cautious when adding external scripts.
 Only add scripts from trusted sources as they will have full access to your page data.